truongng1/truongng1/README.md

 I am a student at SJSU, majoring in Data Science.
 I'm thrilled to learn new things about the beauty of data in our lives.

-The great hand power of data comes with the great responsibility of not accidentally deleting the database with a misplaced semicolon... or was that just me?
+The great hand power of data comes with the great responsibility

-My language skills include Java, Python, R, C++, JavaScript, and SQL.

-I wouldn't say I'm proficient in them, but I strive to build my skills every day.
-I want to learn and explore new things.

 * 🌍  I'm based in San Francisco Bay Area
-* ✉️  You can contact me at [nguyenminhtruong1610@gmail.com](mailto:nguyenminhtruong@gmail.com)
-* 🧠  I'm learning Swift, Azure, Pandas, Numpy, Plotly, Matplotlib, API, Kaggle Project.
 * 🤝  I'm open to collaborating on any data project
 * ⚡  An old man once told me, "Genius is 1% talent and 99% hard work"